 A management degree that works for you

-Choose your customized management degree from eight specializations in the Bachelor of Applied Science degree in Organizational Management.
+Choose your customized management degree from 12 specializations in the Bachelor of Applied Science degree in Organizational Management.
 Each track offers unique coursework to help you meet your career and academic goals.

-- Banking and Financial Management (New Spring 2017)
+- Banking and Financial Management (100% Online Option)

 Explore the links above and in this web section for more details about the Bachelor of Applied Science in Organizational Management (BAS) and make an appointment with a Bachelor's Degree Student Development Specialist to plan your individualized approach to success.

 An agreement between Florida Institute of Technology and EFSC gives students in the Organizational Management Bachelor of Applied Science program a path into Florida Tech’s SmartTrack MBA program.

 A bachelor’s degree can prepare students for the pursuit of advanced education based on the requirements of the master’s level program, so be sure to review the catalog of the university you're interested in and check with its admissions team to ensure your BAS degree specialty will meet its requirements.

 • Students may earn the BAS/OMBS once, choosing one specialization from available Organizational Management tracks.
 If students want to take courses from another specialization, they may do so as a non-degree student.
 The official curriculum in the current online EFSC catalog supersedes all other information.
 EFSC reserves the right to make changes in the online and printed versions of the curriculum as circumstances require.
 It is expected that the only changes will be the correction of errors and the inclusion of new courses and programs approved during the academic year.